carternewt/Dawei_RNA/README.md

 - `-o $out_dir` is an argument to inform kallisto where to output the files it generates.
 - `-b 100` is an argument that tells kallisto the number of bootstrap samples.
 Bootstrapping is important to increase confidence and reliability and identify biases in the quantification step.
 - `-t 12` is an argument that indicates the number of threads Kallisto can utilize.
 Make this value equal to the number of CPUs you requested for your script, which can be found in the SLURM headers.
 - `"$file_1" "$file_2"` once we've added all of our additional arguments, we need to supply the paired reads we want kallisto to utilize.
-Remember, our for loop generated the "file_1" and "file_2" variables that encode the names of our fastq files.
+Remember, our for loop generated the "file_1" and "file_2" variables that encode the names of our FASTQ files.

 ```
 samtools sort --threads 12 $out_dir/pseudoalignments.bam -o $out_dir/$name.sorted.bam